 If you are building your query in the Query editor and the name of your column starts with a number or symbol, you must scape it between `` like in this example:

 This is automatically done if your using the interface, so you don't need to enter the symbols.

 - Select the arguments for the operation.
 Depending on the operation type selected, you will be prompted to select a set of specific arguments.

-You can select columns or also enter free text clicking the icon, as is sometimes required for an operation.
-For example, you might want to create a column that displays only those transfer times greater than 200 seconds.
+You can select columns or also enter free text by clicking the icon, as is sometimes required for an operation.

 - Click Create column when you're done.
 The new column will display the results of the operation defined.